broadinstitute/horsefish/scripts/data_exploration/README.md

 ## Steps to generate the data exploration report:
 1) Navigate to the Data directory for the lab you are working on. \
    e.g. https://drive.google.com/drive/u/0/folders/1PFlmawunwgqJD5kvV2PpOzMoUTfWXQej \
-   2) In that directory there should be a file with information about the data and how to access it.\
+   1) In that directory there should be a file with information about the data and how to access it.\
       _NOTE that data location and format is lab dependent._
 2) Set up the environment
    1) Make sure you have Python 3.10 or later installed.
-   2) Install the required packages using `pip install -r requirements.txt`.
+   2) If you are using a virtual environment, activate it.
-   3) If you are using a virtual environment, activate it.
+   3) If you are using Docker, ensure you have the Docker image built and running.
-   4) If you are using Docker, ensure you have the Docker image built and running.
+   4) Install the required packages using `pip install -r requirements.txt`.
 3) Download the data file \
    (currently this is hardcoded for the Macosko lab - make a new script or update this one to handle other data sources)
    1) `python download_from_gcs.py`